nikolepe/SimpleDocker/materials/topics-list.md

-Hello, student of School21!😉
+Hello, School21 student! 😉

-To make it easier for you to navigate the material, we have prepared a list of topics that you will learn in this project.
+To help you navigate through the material, we have prepared a list of topics that you will learn in this project.

-We will study:
+We will learn:

-- docker commands;
+- Docker commands;
-- using docker images;
+- Using docker images;
-- creating docker images;
+- Creating Docker Images;
 - nginx;
-- creating web-server with FastCgi;
+- building web servers with FastCgi;
 - dockle;
-- docker-compose.
+- building docker.

-Now, knowing what awaits you in this project, you can slowly begin to study the topics listed above.😇
+Now that you know what awaits you in this project, you can slowly begin to study the topics listed above. 😇